Skip to Main Content

 - Provide the class syllabus, project unit, and/or assignment details to the Special Collections Librarian.

-The reading room on the 2nd floor can accommodate up to 24 persons.
-We schedule larger classes (up to 40 persons) in the 3rd floor space behind the elevators or the project room (GLDLB 140) on the first floor.
-We currently have a 3 person maximum capacity in the reading room.
-In practice, this means up to 2 researchers plus 1 staff member at a time.
-(Subject to change.)
+- The reading room on the 2nd floor can accommodate small classes.
+We schedule larger classes in the 3rd floor space behind the elevators or the project room (GLDLB 140) on the first floor.

 - All duplication requests for scanning and photocopies are subject to copyright and fair use restrictions and condition of the materials.
 Readers may take digital photographs and use the overhead book scanner for research use.